-Moore Stephens CPA Limited resigned as the auditors of the Group with effect from 21 January 2022 as the Company could not reach a consensus in respect of the audit fee of the Company for the financial year ended 31 December 2021.
-The Board has resolved that, with the recommendation of the audit committee of the Board, to appoint Linksfield CPA Limited as the new auditor of the Company with effect from 21 January 2022 to fill the casual vacancy following the resignation of Moore Stephens CPA Limited.
+With effect from 21 January 2022, Moore Stephens CPA Limited resigned as the auditors of the Group as the Company could not reach a consensus in respect of the audit fee of the Company for the financial year ended 31 December 2021.
+Save for the above-mentioned changes, in any of the preceding three years, the auditor of the Company had not been changed.